-MEDIA RELEASE Designated Corporation for Scientific Whale Research THE INSTITUTE OF CETACEAN RESEARCH July 26, 2023 2023 IWC/Japan Joint Cetacean Sighting Survey Cruise in the North Pacific - Departure of the IWC-POWER research vessel 1.
-Background This survey is conducted jointly by the International Whaling Commission (IWC) and Japan, and is commonly referred to as IWC-POWER (International Whaling Commission/Pacific Ocean Whale and Ecosystem Research).
+MEDIA RELEASE Designated Corporation for Scientific Whale Research THE INSTITUTE OF CETACEAN RESEARCH July 18, 2025 2025 IWC/Japan Joint Cetacean Sighting Survey Cruise in the North Pacific - Departure of the IWC-POWER research vessel 1.
+Background This survey is conducted jointly by the International Whaling Commission (IWC) and Japan and is commonly referred to as IWC-POWER (International Whaling Commission/Pacific Ocean Whale and Ecosystem Research).
 IWC-POWER is the successor of IWC/SOWER (International Whaling Commission Southern Ocean Whale and Ecosystem Research), a successful whale research program acclaimed globally, which was conducted in the Antarctic Ocean from 1996/1997 to 2009/2010.
 Taking advantage of the know-how, experience and achievements of IWC/SOWER, IWC-POWER has been carried out every summer since 2010 based on the main research plan of the IWC Scientific Committee.
-For the past thirteen years, the IWC-POWER research cruises have been covering a wide area of the North Pacific that had not been surveyed for several decades, finding large numbers of fin and sei whales in the Gulf of Alaska area north of 40 degrees north latitude and a large number of Bryde's and sperm whales in waters south of 40 degrees N, and valuable data have been collected to contribute to objective stock assessment of these species.
+For the past fifteen years, the IWC-POWER research cruises have widely surveyed mainly the Northeast Pacific and have been covering a wide area of the North Pacific that had not been surveyed for several decades, finding large numbers of fin and sei whales in the Gulf of Alaska area north of 40 degrees north latitude and a large number of Bryde's and sperm whales in waters south of 40 degrees N, and valuable data have been collected to contribute to objective stock assessment of these species.
 In addition, distribution information on rare species such as blue whales and right whales has also been collected.
-As the 14th cruise, this time we will conduct a survey in the waters south of the Alaska Peninsula and the Aleutian Islands (beyond the U.S. exclusive economic zone: waters from north of 40 degrees north latitude and between 180 degrees east longitude and 155 degrees west longitude), from July 28 to October 5.
+This will be the 16th research cruise (the final year of the short-term research program).
+With the generous cooperation of the U.S. government, continuing from last year, this time we will conduct research mainly on gray whales in the Arctic Ocean (southern part of the Chukchi Sea: within the U.S. EEZ), as well as in the central waters of the Bering Sea (south of 69th parallel N latitude, north of the Aleutian Islands, east of 167° E longitude and west of 170° W longitude line, within the exclusive economic zone of the United States), from July 22 to October 9.
 The survey will be conducted by a total of four researchers, two each from U.S. and from Japan.
-2. Outline of the 2023 Research Cruise The IWC-POWER program is conducted collaboratively by the IWC and the Government of Japan.
+2. Outline of the 2025 Research Cruise The IWC-POWER program is conducted collaboratively by the IWC and the Government of Japan.
 The IWC Scientific Committee has developed the research program and established the IWC-POWER Steering Group (Convenor: Koji Matsuoka, ICR), which has a role of designing the research plan and analyzing the results of the cruises.
 The Institute of Cetacean Research, under the commission of the Fisheries Agency of Japan, carries out the IWC-POWER cruises.
-The outline of this year's survey plan is as follows: - 2.1 Main objectives - (1) Collection of information for the in-depth stock assessment of sei whales, humpback whales and gray whales. - (2) Collection of data on distribution and stock structure of the rare North Pacific right and blue whales. - (3) Collection of data on abundance and stock structure of other whale resources with insufficient resource information.

-(4) Collection of basic information, including oceanographic (sea water temperature, marine debris, etc.) necessary for the development of the medium- to long-term plan of this research program.

-2.2 Research Cruise Period

-From July 28 to October 5, 2023 (70 days)

-2.3 Research Area
+The outline of this year's survey plan is as follows: - 2.1 Main objectives - (1) Collection of information for the in-depth stock assessment of humpback whales and gray whales. - (2) Collection of data on distribution and stock structure of the rare North Pacific right whale. - (3) Collection of data on abundance and stock structure of other whale resources with insufficient resource information. - (4) Collection of basic information, including oceanographic (sea water temperature, marine debris, etc.) necessary for the development of the medium- to long-term plan of this research program.
+2.2 Research Cruise Period From July 22 to October 9, 2025 (80 days) 2.3 Research Area Waters part of the Chukchi Sea and of the Bering Sea (Figure 1).

-Waters beyond the U.S. exclusive economic zone from north of 40 degrees north latitude and between 180 degrees east longitude and 155 west longitude (Figure 1).
 The research vessel will call at the port of Dutch Harbor, Alaska to embark and disembark U.S. researchers and to load and unload survey materials.